yuyaueda1986-cpu/file-to-C-Struct/README.md

 # file-to-C-Struct
-It basicly make the C-Structfile from files.
+It basicly make the C-Struct from files.